-Hops are what give beer its bitter, malty flavor, but its use isn’t limited to breweries.
-It also has a long history in herbal medicine, dating back to the 9th century in both Europe and Asia.
-Hops have been used to treat variety of ailments ranging from improper digestion to leprosy.
+Hops are the female flowers from the hop plant, Humulus lupulus.
+They’re most commonly found in beer, where they help produce its bitter flavor.
+Hops also have a long history of use in herbal medicine, dating back to at least the 9th century in Europe.
+They have traditionally been used to treat a variety of ailments, ranging from indigestion to leprosy.

 - Hops give beer its malty, bitter taste and also help to filter it.